rustlers42/hackbay2025/README.md

 ### Start Everything with a Single Command

 To simplify setup, use the following command to start the frontend, backend, and additional services.
-This will also build the required Docker images.
+This will also build the required Docker images. (not tested after hackathon)

 ```bash
 docker compose up --build